-There was evidence of systems and processes for learning, continuous improvement and innovation.
+There were systems and processes for learning, continuous improvement and innovation.

-- There was a focus on continuous learning and improvement. - Staff knew about improvement methods and had the skills to use them. - The practice made use of internal and external reviews of incidents and complaints.
-Learning was shared and used to make improvements. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance.
+- There was a focus on continuous learning and improvement. - Staff knew about improvement methods and had the skills to use them. - The practice was a part of numerous quality improvement programmes were changes were made and implemented. - Leaders and managers encouraged staff to take time out to review individual and team objectives, processes and performance.